Footsteps Counselling

 Gym is for a healthy body - Therapy is for a healthy mind

-Most of my clients say they start to feel better after just a single session
+Most of my clients say they start to feel better after just a single

-CBT therapy £70 for 60 minutes individual therapy consultation
+CBT therapy £60 for 60 minutes individual therapy consultation

 Inclusive personalised follow up materials & resources

-Couples Counselling £90 for 60 minutes
+Couples Counselling £80 for 60 minutes

 PayPal/Credit Card/Cash/On-line Bank Transfer

 "Many thanks Anne, with your help and direction this has been my best year.
+You really have made such a difference in my life."

 Menopausal women need more support